martinboers/plcnext-book/src/ch02-06-file-system.md

 During a firmware update, the contents of the firmware file system are replaced with new firmware files.
 The user file system remains unaffected, and so (for example) the IP address of the PLC will be retained, passwords will be unaffected, and user-installed files will not be deleted.

 > Note: Since manual changes to firmware files are stored in the upper directory, any firmware files that were changed manually before a firmware update will remain in the upper directory and will continue to mask the corresponding file in the new firmware file system.
 This may adversely affect the operation of the PLC after a firmware update.
+It is therefore recommended that firmware files are never manually changed or deleted.

 #### Type 1 Reset